palaniappan-r/restaurantAPI/README.md

 For Google OAuth using PassportJS.

 ### `GET` - /clientDetails
-Get basic info and cart items of the currently active user.
+Get basic info and cart items of the currently active user.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `POST` - /cart/:item_id
 Add an item to the currently active user's cart.
 Items from multiple restaurants cannot be added to the same cart.
+<br>This endpoint can be accessed only is the user logged in is a client.

 ### `PUT` - /cart/:item_id
-Update quantity of an item in the currently active user's cart.
+Update quantity of an item in the currently active user's cart.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `DELETE` - /cart/:item_id
-Delete an item from the currently active user's cart.
+Delete an item from the currently active user's cart.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `POST` - /addFundsToWallet
-Add funds to the currently active user's wallet.
+Add funds to the currently active user's wallet.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `GET` - /placeOrder
 Place an order for the items in the user's cart.<br>
-Will work only if the user's wallet funds are sufficient for the order.
+Will work only if the user's wallet funds are sufficient for the order.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `GET` - /currentOrders
-Get info about the currently active orders of the currently active user.
+Get info about the currently active orders of the currently active user.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `GET` - /pastOrders
-Get info about the past orders of the currently active user.
+Get info about the past orders of the currently active user.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `GET` - /order/:order_id
 Get the current status of an active order.<br>
-Will send a response only if the user who made the order is logged in.
+Will send a response only if the user who made the order is logged in.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `DELETE` - /order/:order_id
 Remove an active order.<br>